simeng-yang/Student-Database-Management-System/README.md

 # Student-Database-Management-System
 Students and administrators can add new student records.
 Administrators can securely retrieve and delete student records.

+Note: A demo is up an running at this site: http://projectdemos.tk/, with a couple very minor additions.
+I added a modal for the project description, accessible through the 'About Project' link at the bottom of the main page, as well as a favicon.

 If you are downloading the files, some of the relative linking will not work.
 In particular, the CSS files should be migrated to a CSS folder and the JS file should be dumped into a separate JS folder